 • the term 'fees': Australia and New Zealand use the term 'fees', not explicitly stating whether 'fees' is a cash or accrual notion.
 Canada and US both use the term 'fee billed'.
 UK express auditor remuneration as 'remuneration receivable'.
 Hong Kong uses the expression 'sum paid ... in respect of the auditor expenses'.
 Germany refers to auditor remuneration as fee charged by the auditor of the company.
-In relation to audit committee requirements, Singapore uses the expression 'aggregate and respective fees paid for audit and non-audit service'.
+In relation to audit committee requirements, Singapore uses the expression 'aggregate amount of fees paid to auditors, broken down into audit and non-audit services'.